apache/apex-core/operators/fs/block_reader.md

 ##AbstractFSReadAheadLineReader
 This extension of [`AbstractFSBlockReader`](#AbstractFSBlockReader) parses lines from a block and binds the `readerContext` field to an instance of `ReaderContext.ReadAheadLineReaderContext`.

-It is abstract because it doesn't provide implementation of [`convertToRecord(byte[] bytes)`](#convertToRecord) since the user may want to convert the bytes that make a line into some other type.
+It is abstract because it doesn't provide an implementation of [`convertToRecord(byte[] bytes)`](#convertToRecord) since the user may want to convert the bytes that make a line into some other type.

 ###ReadAheadLineReaderContext
 In order to handle a line split across adjacent blocks, ReadAheadLineReaderContext always reads beyond the block boundary and ignores the bytes till the first end-of-line character of all the blocks except the first block of the file.
 This ensures that no line is missed or incomplete.

-This is one of the most common way of handling a split record.
+This is one of the most common ways of handling a split record.
 It doesn't require any further information to decide if a line is complete.
-However the cost of this consistent way to handle line split is that it always reads from the successive block.
+However, the cost of this consistent way to handle a line split is that it always reads from the next block.

 ##AbstractFSLineReader
 Similar to `AbstractFSReadAheadLineReader`, even this parses lines from a block.
 However, it binds the `readerContext` field to an instance of `ReaderContext.LineReaderContext`.

 ###LineReaderContext
 This handles the line split differently from `ReadAheadLineReaderContext`.
-It doesn't always read from the successive block.
+It doesn't always read from the next block.
 If the end of the last line is aligned with the block boundary then it stops processing the block.
-It does read from the successive block when the boundaries are not aligned, that is, last line extends beyond the block boundary.
-The result of this is an inconsistency in reading the successive block.
+It does read from the next block when the boundaries are not aligned, that is, last line extends beyond the block boundary.
+The result of this is an inconsistency in reading the next block.

 When the boundary of the last line of the previous block was aligned with its block, then the first line of the current block is a valid line.
-However, in the other case the bytes from the block start offset to the first end-of-line character needs to be ignored.
+However, in the other case the bytes from the block start offset to the first end-of-line character should be ignored.
 Therefore, this means that any record formed by this reader context has to be validated.
 For example, if the lines are of fixed size then size of each record can be validated or if each line begins with a special field then that knowledge can be used to check if a record is complete.

 If the validations of completeness fails for a line then [`convertToRecord(byte[] bytes)`](#convertToRecord) should return null.